jgromes/RadioLib/examples/NonArduino/Tock/README.md

 but will work on any LoRa compatible Tock board (currently only the expLoRaBLE board).

+libtock-c by default is bulit for RISC-V and ARM.
+RadioLib is also built for both architectures by default.
+You can skip the RISC-V RadioLib build by setting the `SKIP_RISCV` varaible.

 The RadioLib example can be built with:

 ```shell